tinahaibodi/design-reading/README.md

 # design-reading
-a personal jar of HCI reading resources
+a personal jar of HCI summer reading resources